jmtanenbaum/DHEnviroIncarceration/README.md

 # DHEnviroIncarceration

 # Introduction
 Our team's name is Environmental Racism in Carceral California.
-We will be focusing on investigating the relationship between mass incarceration in California and environmental racism using 2018 data from CalEnviroScreen, the Vera Institute’s County- and jurisdiction-level jail and prison data, and Reuter’s data on deaths in jails and prisons.
+We will be focusing on investigating the relationship between mass incarceration in California and environmental racism using 2018 data from CalEnviroScreen,  UCLA's Covid Behind Bars, and our own research.

 # Team Members
-Hannah Lien: Web Designer
+Hannah Lien: Leaflet technical lead
 Hannah (she/her) is a second year Master of Library and Information Sciences student with a BA in English.
 Before coming to UCLA, she worked in web content creation.
 She’s interested in learning more about coding and GIS and how these tools can help engage audiences with social issues.

 <img src="https://raw.githubusercontent.com/hanarama/DH151/main/Photos/Hannah_Pic.jpg">

-Julia Tanenbaum: Leaflet Technical Lead
+Julia Tanenbaum: Web Designer
 Julia (she/her) is a second year Master of Library and Information Sciences student who co-created the Rebel Archives in the Golden Gulag Project with the Freedom Archives and California Coalition for Women Prisoners.
 She is interested in the history of mass incarceration and abolitionist resistance in California.

 <img src="https://user-images.githubusercontent.com/81833154/114326099-f72d5c00-9ae7-11eb-9810-108288df69e2.png"  width="250" height="250">